 The Online Safety Bill would destroy online privacy in the UK

 The bill contains a clause that indirectly empowers the government to force companies to weaken or bypass their own encryption.
-We explained how this works in our previous article condemning the Online Safety Bill, and a group of human rights organizations have submitted a cogent appeal to Parliament(new window) clarifying the risks to civil rights.
+We explained how this works in our previous article condemning the Online Safety Bill(new window), and a group of human rights organizations have submitted a cogent appeal to Parliament(new window) clarifying the risks to civil rights.

 End-to-end encryption underpins the secure exchange of information online.
 We use it at Proton to ensure no one — not us, not government agencies, nor anyone else — can access your emails, calendar events, files, and other personal data.

 We expect attempts to break or undermine end-to-end encryption from repressive governments like Iran or China because the privacy these services provide allows for dissent, freedom of expression, and autonomy — principles that frighten these regimes.
 The fact that a modern democracy stands on the precipice of passing such a disastrous bill is a grave threat.

 This also sends a chilling message to the global community.
 Rather than condemning the surveillance that China, Russia, and others have forced on the internet within their borders, the Online Safety Bill would enable the government to implement similar measures.
 It would be yet another blow against the open, uncensored internet, only this time it would come from a democracy that’s supposed to defend freedom and free speech.

 As we have repeatedly explained(new window), whenever governments try to abridge privacy, there is no such thing as partial end-to-end encryption.
 It either protects everyone who uses a service, or it protects no one.

 This bill threatens to force companies to break end-to-end encryption at a time when Britons say they want more privacy, not less.
 The results would be catastrophic for Britain:

 - No one will be sure if their online conversations are private or if they’re being watched.